Leonard Wibberley: Personal life

 Wibberley took part in plays, did local radio readings and wrote a weekly syndicated column for the San Francisco Chronicle, 'The Wibberley Papers'.
-His writing activities included unpublished and uncompleted projects, such as an unfinished 1958 collaboration with his friend Rosalind Russell on a musical script adaptation from his McGillicuddy McGotham, titled "Little Mac" (note picture above).
-His two marriages, in Trinidad with Olga Morton-Gittens, and in California with Hazel Holton, produced seven children, including film writer Cormac Wibberley; six of the children were with Holton.
+His writing activities included unpublished and uncompleted projects, such as an unfinished 1958 collaboration with his friend Rosalind Russell on a musical script adaptation from his McGillicuddy McGotham, titled "Little Mac."

+A lifelong amateur violin player, Wibberley published three violin-themed books: a memoir, Ah, Julian!: A Memoir of Julian Brodetsky (1963) about his violin teacher, Julian Brodetsky; a detective novel in his Father Bredder series (as Leonard Holton), A Problem in Angels (1970); and a young adult novel, Guarneri: Story of a Genius (1974), a fictionalized account of the life of the great 18th-Century Cremona luthier, Guiseppe Guarneri.

+His two marriages, in Trinidad with Olga Morton-Gittens, and in California with Katherine Hazel Holton, produced seven children, including film writer Cormac Wibberley; six of the children were with Holton.

 Death

 Wibberley died of a heart attack in Santa Monica, California, aged 68, on 22 November 1983.

 Legacy

 Wibberley donated manuscripts and proofs of many of his works to The Leonard Wibberley Archive of the library collections of the University of Southern California, where they are available, but not online.
 An online listing, titled "Finding Aid of the Leonard Wibberley papers 0172", has appeared at "The Online Archive of California".

 In 1993, Borgo Press published a posthumous book of his last short writings.